apollographql/docs/src/content/graphos/data-privacy.md

 ## Requesting deletion of data

-To request the deletion of specific data from your Apollo Studio organization, please email **support@apollographql.com** with the subject `Data deletion request`.
+To request the deletion of specific data from your Apollo organization, please email **support@apollographql.com** with the subject `Data deletion request`.

 In your email, please include the following:

 - A description of the data that needs to be deleted
 - An approximate timestamp of when that data was reported to Apollo
-- The ID of the Apollo Studio graph that the data is associated with
+- The ID of the graph that the data is associated with

 > **Important:** Currently, data deletion is performed across _all variants_ of an affected graph.
 Per-variant deletion is not available.